 When you are experiencing emotional overload or distress you can take care of yourself by:

 - Stopping what you are doing and taking three deep breaths

 - Taking time to notice what you might be experiencing, keeping in mind that being anxious, confused or overwhelmed is understandable

-- Being mindful to helps you to know how you are feeling and responding effectively.
+- Being mindful helps you to know how you are feeling and respond effectively.